-The State Department of Developmental Services (DDS) provides community-based services to approximately 329,000 persons with developmental disabilities and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.1 Carpinteria is served by the Tri-Counties Regional Center2 (TCRC) which is based in Santa Barbara.
+The State Department of Developmental Services (DDS) provides community-based services to approximately 329,000 persons with developmental disabilities and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.
+In Carpinteria is, people with developmental disabilities are served by the Tri-Counties Regional Center (TCRC) which is based in the city of Santa Barbara.
 As of 2020, TCRC served approximately 14,000 clients and had 340 staff persons.
 According to DDS, approximately 164 clients in Carpinteria received services from TCRC, of which 138 lived in the home of a family member or guardian.
-Any resident who has a developmental disability that originated before age 18 is eligible for services.
-Services are offered to people with developmental disabilities based on Individual Program Plans and may include: Adult day programs; advocacy; assessment/consultation; behavior management programs; diagnosis and evaluation; independent living services; infant development programs; information and referrals; mobility training; prenatal diagnosis; residential care; respite care; physical and occupational therapy; transportation; consumer, family vendor training; and vocational training.
-TCRC also coordinates the state-mandated Early Start program which provides services for children under age three who have or are at substantial risk of having a developmental disability.
+Any resident who has a developmental disability that originated before age 18 is eliqible for services.
+Services are offered to people with developmental disabilities based on Individual Program Plans and may include: Adult dav programs: advocacv: assessment/consultation; behavior management programs; diagnosis and evaluation; independent living services; infant development programs; information and referrals; mobility training; prenatal diagnosis; residential care; respite care; physical and occupational therapy; transportation; consumer, family vendor training; and vocational training.
+TCRC also coordinates the statemandated Early Start program which provides services for children under age three who have or are at substantial risk of having a developmental disability.